NordicHPC/nordichpc.github.io/repo.md

   and of course if there's not much documentation it will be assumed that it's not very mature.
 Try to include at least a basic README.

+- As projects get larger, open source community best practices should be followed more and more... in proportion to what is useful.

 ## Who?

 We are called "**Nordic** HPC" but we realize we shouldn't exclude others.
 Still, we have started as a local community.
-We will at least add as members anyone working at an academic computing center who chooses to be a part of NordicHPC.
+We will at least add as members anyone working at a Nordic academic computing center who chooses to be a part of NordicHPC.

-Come to our meetings to help decide how our membership will work.
+Come to our meetings to help decide how this works in practice.